s-paez/profe/README.md

   * Altitude-Azimuth trajectory and centroids and movement in pixels .
   * Generate binned light curves with RMS measurements.
   * Time-averaging curves to see the red noise in the time-series.
+  * Radial profile
+  * Field of View with apertures for targat and comparison stars

 ---